The Problem of Childhood Hunger in Forsyth County

 How bad is the problem?

-- Since 2010, the Winston-Salem area has ranked worst in the nation for families with children reporting food insecurity.
-(Healthways Gallup Poll Food Research and Action Center August 2011)
+- The Winston-Salem area ranks #16 in the top 20 worst in the nation for families with children reporting food insecurity.
+(Healthways Gallup Poll Food Research and Action Center August 2015)

 - NC’s rate of child food insecurity is almost twice the national rate.

-- 50% of WSFCS school children receive free or reduced-price school lunch.
+- More than 50% of WSFCS school children receive free or reduced-price school lunch.

 Did you know . . .

 Several cities in NC—Asheville, Greensboro, High Point—and Winston-Salem—have some of the highest levels of food insecurity in the nation.

 - Children in food insecure families are vulnerable to poor health and stunted development from the earliest stages of life.
 They are more likely to require hospitalization and are at greater risk for chronic health problems, such as anemia and asthma.
 They are also at greater risk of truancy and school tardiness.

 - Hungry children do more poorly in school and underachieve as a result of lack of preparation and inability to concentrate.

 - Adults who were hungry as children are not as well prepared to perform effectively in the contemporary workforce.